hex000000/makegroupworknotsuck/chapters/200_litreviewmethod.md

 in those not HE, load of teacher ed, social work ed, assessment criteria agreement, nursing PD, While not HE, the assessment criteria would make good HE PD.
 School Ed should really be divided between school-age kids and teachers in schools.
 Haven't assigned Health Care to nursing because some nursing specific disciplines.

+also several reviews to date which are old enough to be the basis for new review, eg An Evaluation of Repertory Grid Technique in Social Work Education

+another not identified in search: Grayson, A., Clarke, D. D., & Miller, H. (1998).
+Help-seeking among students: Are lecturers seen as a potential source of help?
+Studies in Higher Education, 23(2), 143-155. doi:10.1080/03075079812331380354

+Where participants are drawn from multiple backgrounds (eg pre- and in-service teachers, pre- and in-service social workers, "enterprise training programs for graduates, two groups from a management improvement course targeted at potential and existing small business owners, a group from the Open Business School's distance learning program for start ups, one group of small business owners who have not attended training courses, a group of unemployed persons who do not seek self-employment, and a group of personnel management students who prefer to work for large firms" {Gray, 1992 #3472} p 315) the study will not be included, as the focus is on the discipline rather than the higher education process.

 -